 The company, in common with other businesses serving the music publishing sector, is exposed to the continued global decline in physical compact disc sales.
 However, the directors believe that recent industry growth as a result of the continued success of new digital products and services will continue for the foreseeable future and will offset further declines in physical sales, maintaining revenues and profits.
 We are continually dependent on identifying, signing and retaining writers whose music will continue to generate revenues for years to come.
-Competition for such talent is intense and the company's financial results would be adversely affected if the company fails to identify, sign and retain writers under terms that are commercially attractive.
+Competition for such talent is intense and our financial results will be adversely affected if we fail to identify, sign and retain writers under terms that are commercially attractive to us.